FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/17-recommendation.md

 layout: tuto
 ---

-<a name="U7cD5"></a>
 ## Matrix Factorization
 FederatedScope has built in the matrix factorization (MF) task for recommendation, which provides flexible supports for MF models, datasets and federated settings.
 In this tutorial, we will introduce

-- the supports of MF tasks,
+- The matrix factorization task in FederatedScope
-- how to implement matrix factorization task with FederatedScope, and
+- How to implement matrix factorization task with FederatedScope
-- the privacy preserving techniques used in FederatedScope.
+- The privacy preserving techniques used in FederatedScope
-<a name="L9eHO"></a>

 ### Background
 Matrix factorization (MF) [1-3] is a fundamental building block in recommendation system.
 For a matrix, a row corresponds to a user, while a column corresponds to an item.
 The target of matrix factorization is to approximate unobserved ratings by constructing user embedding $U\in{\mathbb{R}^{n\times{d}}}$ and item embedding $V\in{\mathbb{R}^{m\times{d}}}$.